abhinav9558/pingpong/README.md

 #### What

 PongThreeJS is an online multiplayer pong game.
-This game is part of FI-WARE (http://www.fi-ware.eu/).
-It's designed to be used as a use case for fi-ware mifi platform dev.

 Live instance:  https://abhinav9558.github.io/pingpong/.